top of page

 The verb 'amalgamate' derives its etymology from the Middle English word 'amalgamen,' which in turn comes from the Old French term 'amalgame.'
 This Old French term has its roots in the Latin word 'malga-ma,' which means 'to mix' or 'to mingle.'
 The prefix 'mal-' in Latin signifies a 'mixing' action, and 'ga-ma' refers to 'marriage' or 'union.'
 Therefore, the etymology of 'amalgamate' reflects its core meaning of bringing together or merging two or more elements into a single unified entity, emphasizing the idea of mixing or combining.

-Quiz: Find the meaning of amalgamate
+Quiz: Find the meaning of the verb amalgamate:

 Try Again!